Roebourne, Western Australia: Ngarluma Yindjibarndi Foundation Ltd

-In 2022, NYFL achieved record employment and training results for Roebourne community through the NYFL Employment and Training program, which includes the Warrgamugardi Yirdiyabura Program.
+Under the leadership of the new board and executive, NYFL achieved record First Nations employment and training outcomes for the Roebourne community through the NYFL Employment and Training program, which includes the Warrgamugardi Yirdiyabura Program.
 According to the National Indigenous Times, the Roebourne-based NYFL program is recognised as the most successful Aboriginal-run employment program in the West Pilbara, running a unique model supporting Aboriginal people who live in, or have a strong connection to, Roebourne.